Annaple Thomsone

-Annaple Thomsone - a dress of accused witch shown on location at Edinburgh Central Library as part of the exhibition by Carolyn Sutton, Witches in Word not Deed.
+Dress with words that condemned Annaple Thomsone at Edinburgh Central Library as part of the Witches in Word not Deed exhibition by Carolyn Sutton (2023).

 Annaple Thomsone, also known as Annabel Thomson and Annaple Thomson (died 23 Dec 1679), was accused and tried for being a witch in Bo'ness, Scotland.
 She was part of a group known as the Witches of Bo'ness.
 She was subsequently strangled with wire and burnt for witchcraft in December 1679.

 Biography

 Annaple Thomsone was widowed twice by the time of her trial on 11 November 1679.
 Demonic pacts and malefice were mentioned in the details of the commission.
 Annaple was sent to Tolbooth prison, Bo'ness, Linlithgow.
 In December 1679 she was strangled and burnt for witchcraft along with Margaret Pringle, two women named Margaret Hamilton, William Craw and Bessie Vicker.
 She was also mentioned in the trial of Margaret Comb and Agnes Stewart.